Hosting A Trial

 - If this is your first trial, discuss with your judge and/or the SDDA board (email firstname.lastname@example.org) what supplies you have and what you still need to acquire.

-- Identify a Secretary who will be the main contact for competitors who have questions about your trial.
-This is also usually the person who fills out the score sheets and provides sorted sheets to the judge, so he or she must be organized and responsive to questions.
+- A secretary who will be the main contact for competitors who have questions about your trial.
+This is also usually the person who fills out the score sheets and provides sorted sheets to the judge, so they must be organized and responsive to questions.

-- Volunteers or staff to cover check-in, gate steward, timer, judge’s steward, box setter jobs, scoring, and other roles as needed.
+- Volunteers or staff to cover check-in, gate steward, timer, judge’s steward, admin/scoring, and other roles as needed.

 - A Premium List that will be sent out to SDDA Registered Participants once approved by the SDDA.
-Three days after this notification, you may make it available on your website (if applicable) and to the general public.
-It will also, at that time, be posted on the this website under Events.
+Three days after this notification, you may make it available via email, on your website (if applicable) or social media to the general public.

 - Enough dogs in your region that are trial ready.
-We have found that on average a single day trial can accommodate up to 75 runs (that is, 25 dogs per component if you are offering three Components/one Level).
+We have found that on average a single day trial can accommodate 75 to 100 runs, depending on what levels or games you offer.
+Judges may also request limits.

 What if I need to make a change to a trial?